 Roll the other half of the dough out and slice it into ten strips.
 Arrange them in a lattice pattern on top of the filling.

-Brush the top of the crostata with milk and bake it for 35 to 45 minutes or until it’s golden brown.
+Brush the top of the crostata with milk and bake until it’s golden brown.
 Allow it to fully cool before slicing and serving.

 If the top is browning too much, cover with foil and continue baking.
 Let cool before serving.